rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-03-15-ruby-conf-australia.md

 current: blog
 author: Ramya
 twitter: ramya690
+categories:
-categories: student-posts
+- student-posts
+- conferences
 ---

 I had the privilege to attend RubyConf held in Melbourne last month as a part of the Rails Girls Summer of Code program.
 The Venue was set at the Melbourne Convention Hall and it was a great opportunity to meet so many interesting people in the Ruby community.
 Also a good learning experience.

 ![Ruby Conf Australia](/img/blog/2017/2017-03-15-rubyconf-logo-au.jpg)
 <div class="image-credits">photo: RubyConf Australia</div>